sacooper01/Group6/README.md

  - Healthy
  - Needs Attention

 We accomplish this by building and training a neural network classifier using historical labeled data.
 The model takes multiple numerical and categorical features (derived from computer vision and IoT sources) and outputs a predicted health class.
 The classifier is designed to support early identification of health issues, helping farmers prioritize which animals require intervention.

-**Future developments and concerns.**

 To extend the usefulness of our model, we developed a web application using Claude AI.
 This platform provides:
  - Real-time updates on individual cattle health
  - Visual dashboards displaying metrics and model outputs

- - Health alerts and notifications when an animal shifts from "Healthy" to "Needs Attention"
- - Potential integration with existing IoT ecosystems for seamless data flow
+**Future developments and concerns.**

-Future considerations include improving model accuracy through larger datasets, expanding the classification labels beyond binary health zones, incorporating time-series analysis, and working toward deployment on edge devices for in-field use with minimal latency.
+Future considerations include improving model accuracy through larger datasets, expanding the classification labels beyond binary health zones, incorporating time-series analysis, potential integration with existing IoT ecosystems for seamless data flow, and  health alerts and notifications when an animal shifts from "Healthy" to "Needs Attention"

 **Considerations**
  - Privacy